Vasanth-Korada/weather-backend/README.md

 2. **Setup Database**:
     - Create a database in MySQL named `weathers`.
-    - Import the SQL schema provided in the `sql` directory.
+    - Import the SQL schema provided in the `models` directory.

 3. **Environment Variables**:
     Rename `.env.example` to `.env` and update the variables accordingly.